This movie is not kid-friendly, family-friendly or adult-friendly.

 - Children Shouldn’t Play with Dead Things (1974):

 This low-budget movie starts as a comedy and ends as a horror movie.
 A young theatre troupe visit a haunted island during the night at the behest of its insufferable director who uses the troupe members to dig up a grave.
 The director uses a chant from a book of sorcery to raise the dead but nothing happens.
-Everyone has a laugh and retire to the abandoned mansion but there are stirring in the graves.
+Everyone has a laugh and retire to the abandoned mansion but some things are stirring in the graves.

 - Return of the living dead (1985):